Skip to content

 An ideal stop for a rainy day is a bit of star gazing at the Dark Space Planetarium.
 There is a domed cinema screen to give you an immersive experience whilst taking a trip through the solar system.
 And interactive exhibits let you get up close with the experiences of astronauts in space.
 This is definitely one for aspiring cosmonauts.

 While you are in Kirkcudbright why not make a day of it by visiting some of the other fantastic attractions the town has to offer.
 See where artist EA Hornel once lived and worked at Broughton House.
-Or check out the Viking treasures unearthed here in Dumfries and Galloway at the Kirkcudbright Galleries exhibition of the Galloway Hoard.
+Or check out the works of the town’s Artist Colony at Kirkcudbright Galleries.

 The Dark Space Planetarium is an excellent weather option for a day out in Kirkcudbright.